April 22, 2020

 Studying the kinds of companies that can weather such catastrophes provides many key lessons about how enterprises can implement resiliency solutions and strategies to respond to, and mitigate, the deleterious effects of a black swan event.

-There are four key steps enterprises can adopt to ensure that they are able to respond and react with the flexibility needed to minimise the impacts of black swan events and the “ripple” of disruption occurring at numerous levels of magnitude.
+There are four key steps enterprises can adopt to ensure that they are able to respond and react with the flexibility needed to minimize the impacts of black swan events and the “ripple” of disruption occurring at numerous levels of magnitude.

-Step 1: Connectivity and Digitisation
+Step 1: Connectivity and Digitization

 The importance of this cannot be overstated.
 It is critical for enterprises to enable all their partners to connect to their commerce networks.
 This is especially crucial to ensuring the health of these supply chain partners by providing them up-to-date information in real-time, quick access to capital, enhanced shipment visibility and more.